RobotsBuildingEducation/Educate/scripts/progress/ComputerScience (done).md

 Much like lesson 1, you need to remember that you're not an imposter.
 You're just holding yourself to a high standard without the sufficient resources to feel confident from the get go.
 But that's fine.
 The way you want to work through that is with positive self-talk and affirmations that you are, in fact, that person, because we are all that person - we all just have different reasons.

 #### Scene 56
 So good luck!
-And if you need any more help from me, you know where you reach me (Patreon)
+And if you need any more help from me, you know where you reach me.
+And if you don't... what is this amateur hour?
+Go to the link in my bio!
+FINGA ON ZE BOOK!!!!!!!